e406hsy/TwitchTagRemover/README.md

 # TwitchTagRemover
-twitch tag Remover chrome extension
+Twitch.tv Tag Remover chrome extension

 # Feature
 remove channels which have specific tags from https://twitch.tv/directory/all